 Social media users have their say

-“What I’ve noticed about the nightlife on the Coast is that if you’re not a hot tradie or surfer dude or a basic bimbo there’s essentially nowhere you can fit in.
+“What I’ve noticed about the nightlife on the Coast is that if you’re not a hot tradie or surfer dude or a basic bimbo, there’s essentially nowhere you can fit in.

 “It’s a very cliquey environment wherever you go because there’s no diversity in the kind of entertainment the Coast has to offer.
 Brissy is a million times better.”

-“We could be creating an arts and culture hub but we don’t even hold end of year creative industries showcases there.”
+“We could be creating an arts and culture hub, but we don’t even hold end-of-year creative industries showcases there.”

 Have your say